sanchitdilipjain/deploy-grafana-ec2/docs/index.md

     sudo vi /etc/yum.repos.d/grafana.repo

-   - Copy the below lines and paste as is in the grafana.repo
+   - Copy the below lines and paste them as is in the grafana.repo

     [grafana]
     name=grafana